Wellpark Online Learning

 Read through some of the more frequently asked questions below.

-If you choose full time study allow 40 hours a week for both webinars and self-directed study.
+If you choose full-time study to allow 40 hours a week for both webinars and self-directed study.

 A laptop or tablet, a webcam, speakers, headphones and access to WIFI.

-Yes you can study Part time for your Bachelor of Naturopathic and Herbal Medicine or your Diploma in Homeopathy, but only Full Time study is available for the 2 year Diploma in Nutrition, which will require 40 hours a week for both webinars and self-directed study and 20 hours a week part time.
+Yes you can study Part time for your Bachelor of Naturopathic, which will require 40 hours a week for both webinars and self-directed study and 20 hours a week part-time.

 No, Online learning requires the same commitment as attending a face-to-face course.